 Why is NFTRH “A Different Kind of Financial Market Analysis“?
-NFTRH is different from services that follow markets using conventional technical and fundamental analysis because we have found that it is the relationships between different markets and asset classes that provide the most telling clues to pending market direction, often before standard TA catches on, and certainly before evidence shows up in macro fundamentals.
+NFTRH is different from services that follow markets using conventional technical and fundamental analysis because we have found that it is the relationships between different markets and asset classes that provide the most telling clues to pending market direction, often before standard TA catches on, and before evidence shows up in macro fundamentals.
 NFTRH is different because its writer has an innate understanding of human psychology and behavior and because he sets out daily to make sure his own set of biases and assumptions are in line before attempting to out think the market.
 Finally, NFTRH is different because the writer’s career in business has taught him that customer service is of the utmost priority and is ultimately key to long-term success.
 Unsolicited comments from subscribers show that NFTRH is on track and continually improving.

 Is NFTRH a market timing service?
 In a word, yes.
 We absolutely do not wish to ride out unfavorable intermediate-term market swings in service to any long-term view.
 That is because we deplore major capital draw downs.
 We will often ‘hold the fort’ over short-term periods in order to avoid being shaken out of intermediate trends, but risk management is an ongoing and always important component.
 So we time the markets, mostly on a risk vs. reward basis.

 How did you first become interested in the financial markets?
 The writer saw his professionally managed funds declining significantly in a previous cyclical bear market (2000-2003) and was driven to find out what happened and why.
 In 2002, all accounts were pulled from an adviser and managed personally.
-Through hard work, a mostly self-taught brand of technical analysis and a natural contrary viewpoint, the gains have been satisfactory, annualized at about 35% per year from 2002 through 2010.
+Through hard work, a mostly self-taught brand of technical analysis and a natural contrary viewpoint, the gains have been more than satisfactory, annualized at about 35% per year from 2002 through 2010.

 Are you an ‘Inflationist’ or a ‘Deflationist’?
 Keynesian or Gold Bug?
 None of the above as pertains to investment and trading.
 The writer strongly believes that digging one’s heels in to a given viewpoint can inflict unnecessary damage upon one’s finances.
-NFTRH has identified what it calls the ‘continuum’ (a decades long trend in treasury bonds) by which inflationary policy is enabled by the system’s deflationary ‘need to correct’ the excesses.
+NFTRH has identified what it calls the ‘Continuum’ (a decades long trend in treasury bonds) by which inflationary policy is enabled by the system’s deflationary ‘need to correct’ the excesses.
 An inflationary regime continues as long as there is a perceived deflationary threat to be battled by money printing policy makers.
-Hence, the writer considers himself something of a gold bug in the big picture, minus the ‘us against them’ mentality that promotes emotional decision making.
+Hence, the writer considers himself something of a gold bug in the big picture, minus the ‘us against them’ mentality that promotes emotional and sometimes tragic, decision making.

 Is the annual subscription option refundable?
 No!
 If you have any doubt whatsoever, please try the monthly option.
 For the record, many monthly subscribers convert to annual after getting in sync with the letter’s style.
 This can easily be done at any time through PayPal.